ppawelzak/k8s-streaming-platform/readme.md

 ### Initial manual steps:
 argocd:
  - install with helm.

-### Manual by design:
- - sync/delete flink-job in argo UI to start/stop it.
+ - add the root chart from this repo in argo UI.